mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.86 (September 19, 2025)
+-   **Enhanced Time-Remaining Display:** All quest cards across the app ({link_quests} page, Dashboard, and Kiosk Mode) now show detailed time-remaining information.
+This includes days, hours, and minutes until a {task} is due.
+-   **Smarter Deadline Logic:** The quest card display now intelligently switches to show the time remaining until a {task} is marked "Incomplete" if it's past its initial due time.
+-   **Clearer Due Dates:** Alongside the time remaining, cards also display the absolute due date and time for better planning.
+-   **Updated Help Guide:** The in-app {link_help_guide} has been updated to fully document the new time-remaining display system.

+### What's New in Version 0.1.85 (September 18, 2025)
+-   **Self-Healing Backup System:** Fixed a critical issue where old automated backups would accumulate indefinitely if their parent schedule was edited or deleted.
+The system now automatically finds and deletes these "orphaned" backup files, ensuring that storage is managed correctly and preventing uncontrolled disk usage.

+### What's New in Version 0.1.84 (September 17, 2025)
+-   **Consistent Quest Card Styling:** The "Quick Actions" widget on the Dashboard now uses the same detailed styling as the main Quests page, including dynamic, color-coded borders to indicate due dates and status for a more consistent user experience.
+-   **Slower "Due Soon" Animation:** The pulsing animation for quest cards that are due soon has been slowed down to be less jarring.

 ### What's New in Version 0.1.83 (September 16, 2025)
 -   **Visible Quest Rewards:** The "Manage Quests" page now includes a "Rewards" column in the table view and displays rewards directly on the quest cards in mobile view, making it much easier for administrators to see the rewards for each quest at a glance.